You voted and chose option 2!

 The First Step

 The first step that I took about a month ago was ordering floating shelf hardware from Etsy.
 I looked all over on different online shops, and couldn’t find any price or quality that beat this store called CsonkasCustomRustics.
 I ordered 4 sets because I’m planning on putting 4 shelves up.
 Two on each side of my stove hood.
+If you want to order from this store use my coupon code!
+Promo Code: SAVE25 for 25% off!

 *I should note here that I considered building the floating shelf mounts myself… there are tutorials out there on how to do this, without having to buy hardware, but I wanted my shelves to be fairly thin, and the homemade mounts made it hard to make them as thin and strong as I wanted.
 Now that I’ve done this once, I would probably try to build my own mounts next time and just deal with the shelves being a little thicker.